Predicting regional and pan-Arctic sea ice anomalies with kernel analog forecasting

-Conditioning forecasts on the target month of prediction allows us to parse out seasonal impacts on predictability.
+Conditioning forecasts on the initial month of prediction allows us to parse out seasonal impacts on predictability.
 The combined spatial and temporal effects of predictability highlight particularly skillful months and regions to predict, as seen in Fig.~\ref{fig:pc_TM}.
-The regions and seasons of very low interannual variability identified in Fig.~\ref{fig:region_std} are reproduced in this figure, and translate to poor predictive skill by KAF as measured by pattern correlation.
-This may be seen as an over-penalization effect, since this score is normalized by variance, and the climatology itself is the dominant source of predictability.
+The regions and seasons of near zero interannual variability identified in Fig.~\ref{fig:region_std} are whited out, as no skill is expected in predicting anomalies.